 Editor's note: This article originally appeared on Global Reinsurance.

 From chatbots that streamline how insurance is being sold directly to customers and fully automated claims processing via mobile apps, to monitoring driver behavior to inform eligibility for discounted policies, it's no secret that artificial intelligence, or AI, is a disruptive technology that is here to stay, with many use cases that can be applied to the insurance industry.
 The ability to reduce the need for humans to be part of an external customer interaction is a major efficiency gain, but there are also a host of less spoken about, but perhaps just as impactful, ways that machine learning (a facet of AI) is now being used to find efficiency gains within property reinsurance companies.
-There is still a place for human interaction with customers utilising technology.
-Software like help desk by Salesforce is the sort of customer service solution that businesses find to benefit customer relations... what is help desk?
+With the growth in computer learning an automation companies are looking at intent based networking as a way to make the running of networks smoother.
+There is still a place for human interaction with customers utilising technology, however, there are some companies that have implemented the use of the customer service chatbot similar to those by Botpress which have become increasingly popular for such use.
+Nevertheless, there are still those who prefer the human element, with software like help desk by Salesforce is the sort of customer service solution that businesses find to benefit customer relations... what is help desk?
 Read More

 Deciding how best to go about running additional analyses and integrating catastrophe modeling output into a reinsurer’s own internal analytics system is no simple matter, and the consequences of getting it wrong can be significant.
 According to McKinsey, 71% of large IT projects (those with price tags exceeding USD 15 million) face cost overruns, and 33% run at least 50% over budget.
 Read More